thindil/steamsky/bin/doc/MODDING.md

 ### Adding new items types
 * Add a new item type, by appending a new line with tag `itemtype`.
 Store the Name of your new type in the `value` attribute.
-The maximum length is 64 characters.
 * All Gun ammunition must have a name beginning with `Ammo`, for example:
   *Ammo150*.
 * All Harpoon Gun Ammunition types must have a name beginning with `Harpoon`.
-* There can be maximum 128 types of items in the game.

 ### Removing item types
 * You can remove item types from *data/game.dat* by removing their tag.